2026-05-04

 The New York Bar at the Park Hyatt Tokyo — where Shinobu Ishigaki bartended and whose cocktails inspired the Cocktail Time series — is visible in Sofia Coppola's 2003 film Lost in Translation in the background of the scenes between Bill Murray and Scarlett Johansson.
 The bar's Tokyo night-sky views, amber lighting, and the light catching the cocktail glasses create the visual language that the Presage's sunburst and cut-glass dials translate into watchmaking.

-For a Presage worn by someone who knows this specific connection — the watch, the bar, the film, the light — cognac leather is the most tonally coherent choice.
-The warm amber of cognac calfskin references the warm amber of the Cocktail Time's own naming tradition.
-The bar is full of amber light.
-The cocktails are amber.
-The leather is amber.
-The combination is specific, intentional, and entirely unique to this watch.
+For a Presage worn by someone who knows this specific connection — the watch, the bar, the film, the light — warm brown leather is the most tonally coherent choice.
+The warm amber of the leather references the warm amber of the cocktails and the bar's own ambient light.

 Recommended Combinations